BaptisteGrs/scATAC/README.md

 #### Signac

-Signac was also run on the data to validate the clustering and see if we can find similar results.
+Signac was also run on the data to validate the clustering and dimensionality reduction done with cisTopic.
+It includes integration of scRNA data using a Seurat object, and transfers scRNA cluster labels to the single cells from the ATAC analysis.

 ### `Analysis`folder

-Basically contains the scripts used for clustering the cells and generating the heatmap of the AUC scores (`big_analysis.R`), to look at the differential accessibility of the motifs using chromVAR (`chromvar_analysis.R`) or HOMER (`deNovoHomer.R` or `knownHomerAnalysis`).
+Basically contains the scripts used for clustering the cells and generating the heatmap of the AUC scores (`big_analysis.R`), to look at the differential accessibility of the motifs using chromVAR (`chromvar_analysis.R`) or HOMER (`deNovoHomer.R` or `knownHomerAnalysis`). `signac_analysis` plots the different heatmap to compare consistency between scRNA and scATAC clustering.
-The `signac_analysis` focus on the integration of scRNA-data to validate the clusters identified with cisTopic by transferring the RNA cluster labels to the single cells from ATAC-analysis.

 ### `utils` folder